Get insider access

 Sennheiser HD 560S

-The Sennheiser HD 560S are slightly better headphones for neutral sound than the Beyerdynamic DT 770 PRO.
+The Sennheiser HD 560S and the Beyerdynamic DT 770 PRO are meant for different applications, so which is better is determined by your needs.
 The Sennheiser are open-back headphones with a much better passive soundstage performance.
 They're much more comfortable and have a more consistent bass delivery.
-On the other hand, the Beyerdynamic have a closed-back design.
-Their bass response is more accurate, the headphones leak less audio, and they isolate you from a bit more ambient sound.
+On the other hand, the Beyerdynamic have a closed-back design, which supplies more low-end.
+The headphones leak less audio, and they isolate you from a bit more ambient sound, so you can wear them in noisier spaces than the Sennheiser.
 They also have a significantly better build quality.

 Sennheiser HD 599